skip to content

 Elder abuse can occur as a result of the direct actions or omissions of a person perpetrating the abuse.
 An act of abuse includes a failure to act, such as failing to provide a person with adequate accommodation, medical care or clothing.

-Elder abuse can also occur as a result of indirect actionsof a person, for example when they make threats to harm someone the victim is close to and this causes the victim dist distress.
+Elder abuse can also occur as a result of indirect actionsof a person, for example when they make threats to harm someone the victim is close to and this causes the victim distress.

 Similarly, a person commits an act of abuse if they: